 - Top tips for cheaper energy

-The government want you to make energy saving changes to your home, and offer financial assistance as an incentive.
-There are two major government incentives to help you go green; the Green Deal Home Improvement Fund and the ECO Affordable Warmth Scheme.
+The government want you to make energy saving changes to your home, and offer a bit of financial assistance as an incentive (not much now – the big money happened a few years ago!).

-The ECO Affordable Warmth Scheme was set up by the government to help households who receive state benefits and who want to make their house more energy efficient, but can’t take advantage of the Green Deal.
-The money comes from energy suppliers who have agreed to make up to £1.3 billion per year available until March 2015, in a bid to help meet their carbon emission targets.
+The Affordable Warmth Scheme was set up by the government to help households who receive state benefits and who want to make their house more energy efficient, but can’t take advantage of the Green Deal.

 What can I get?

 If you qualify you could get help with: